Cover versions of some of the songs that George

 GEORGE HARRISON

-Just that he visited the GFS in March 1991 along with Jimmy
+He visited the GFS in March 1991 along with Jimmy Nail and he

-Nail and he was a member for a while - but he was never
+was a member for a while - but he was never President of the

-President of the GFS or a honorary member as I keep reading in
+GFS or a honorary member as I keep reading in the press.
+He

-the press.
-He gave the Society publicity at the time and in 1991
+gave the Society publicity at the time and in 1991 the GFS was

-the GFS was booming anyway with the Warrington Exhibition
+booming anyway with the Warrington Exhibition and the showing

 MAX MILLER